 In an in-office procedure, Dr. Belmont places the PROKERA lens over the cornea, just like a regular contact lens.
 The lens is left in place for several days, allowing the membrane that it contains to stimulate the body’s own growth factors to reduce inflammation and promote faster, less painful healing.
 Dr. Belmont will indicate when one should return to have the contact and ring removed.

-The FDA has determined Prokera to be safe and effective for the treatment of eye diseases including keratitis, corneal scars, chemical burns, corneal defects, partial limbal stem cell deficiency and many other ocular surface diseases including Dry Eye Syndrome.
+The FDA has determined Prokera to be safe and effective for the treatment of eye diseases including keratitis, corneal scars, chemical burns, corneal defects, partial limbal stem cell deficiency and many other ocular surface diseases that cause inflammation, including Dry Eye Syndrome.
 The “corneal bandage” can also be used to prevent ocular complications of Stevens-Johnson syndrome, pterygia (growths on the clear outer tissue of the eye) and cicatricial pemphigoid (an autoimmune disease that affects the conjunctiva).